|

 Date: November 18, 1996

-Awardee: Nick Shackleton, Godwin Laboratory, University of Cambridge
+Lecturer: Nick Shackleton, Godwin Laboratory, University of Cambridge

-Title: Climate Cyclicity On Geological Timescales
+Title: Climate Cyclicity on Geological Timescales

 1995 LECTURE